SEL-Columbia/networkplanner.R/README.md

 - Vertex Attributes:
   `Network..Is.fake`:  Whether this vertex is a "Fake" node
-  `Network..Is.root`:  Whether this vertex is a "Sequence root" (only available if 'directed')

 - Edge Attributes:
   `FID`:  The FID of the corresponding record in the original existing network shapefile
   `distance`:  The distance (in meters) between vertices that this edge spans

+- Directed NetworkPlan Vertex Attributes:
+  `Network..Is.root`:  Whether this vertex is a "Sequence root"

 - Sequenced NetworkPlan Vertex Attributes:
   `Sequence..Far.sighted.sequence`:  The sequence associated with this vertex